 3. Sorting out day / night confusion

 When your baby is a newborn, he may come out being confused about day and night.
 Since most people say “Never wake a sleeping baby.” many new parents will let their newborn sleep 8 hours straight during the day if they want to, but then wonder why he is up all night, sleeping on and off one hour here and there.
 Although I do agree with the adage to never wake a sleeping baby, there are exceptions to that rule, and this is one of them.
 In order to help your newborn sort out day and night, he needs to be awake during the day for his internal clock, or circadian rhythms, to adjust to life outside the womb.
-Therefore, it is best to limit any one nap to two hours and keep your baby up for at least 30 minutes to an hour to help “reset” his clock.
+Therefore, it is best to limit any single nap to two hours and keep your baby up for at least 30 minutes to an hour to help “reset” his clock.

 4. Long waking at night

 If you have a toddler schedule that is being thrown off with a long night-waking, or insomnia, in the middle of the night, the worst thing you can do is let her sleep in the next morning.
 Now, I don’t mean one “off” day here or there.
 Of course, then, you’d let her sleep in.
 What I mean is if your toddler is staying awake for long periods night after night, you need to be proactive and help her sort out her schedule.
 Although there are a few exceptions, long waking at night is usually caused by a schedule problem, especially if she is sleeping enough, but in multiple fragments.
 When you let her sleep in, this only exacerbates the schedule problem.

 5. Wake to manage naps before a nap transition